Contents

 Borders

-Building on the previous example, the code
+Building on the previous example, with the style

-<table border="1">
+<table id="Ex0">

 <tr> <th>header one</th> <th>header two</th> </tr>